 For you to implement the benchmarking process effectively, the benchmarking team manager must play a leading and supportive role in all stages of the effort.
 This is especially true in determining which companies will be benchmarked, how the information will be gathered, and who will be involved.

 If you are benchmarking team’s manager, you should be involved with the work to assure that the requirements are understood and the plan of action has a high probability of success.
 This can be done by participating in periodic reviews of progress and suggesting alternative approaches.
 Ensure that the group has access to needed information and the resources necessary to complete the tasks.
 Assist where necessary to remove any barriers that impede progress.
 Keep all benchmarking team members informed and provide the opportunity to discuss and make recommendations as the work proceeds.
-Very importantly, let the team know you appreciate new and creative problem-solving approaches from the benchmarking team.
+Very importantly, let the team know you appreciate new and creative problem-solving approaches.

 Effective use of the benchmarking process begins with an understanding of how it can be used to find ways to identify and effect improvements in functional performance and output results.
 The role of the benchmarking team manager in facilitating the team members’ understanding of the process is very important.